 I must say I enjoyed the beautiful and rural landscape during my long journey in Sylhet.
-The view of green trees, green paddy fields from both the sides of roads will never let you feel tired.
+The view of green trees, green paddy fields from both sides of roads will never let you feel tired.
 And what to say about the beautiful blue sky, though sometimes cloudy but I love every shade of sky.

 Panthumai is a remote village.
-The main attraction here is the Borhill waterfall with the backdrop of Meghalaya mountain ranges.
+The main attraction here is the Borhill waterfall with the backdrop of the Meghalaya mountain ranges.
 Borhill waterfall belongs to India but from the zero point possible to enjoy the natural beauty of that fall which is a part of the Piyain River.

 Borhill Waterfall at Panthumai